1936:

 Disney's animated short Three Orphan Kittens wins an

-Ironically it beats out Disney's Silly Symphony Who Killed Cock Robin? short.
+beating out Disney's own Silly Symphony Who Killed Cock Robin? short.

 2000: